Diddle1/Lost-and-Found/README.md

 # Lost-and-Found
-Just made this to find specific lines in large files so if you searched a email or name it pulls everything off the line into an output file.
+Just made this to find specific lines in large files so if you searched a email or name or any specific words it pulls everything off the line into an output file.
-Just run LostandFound.py and the rest is pretty self explanatory.
-The requirements.txt only contain colorama for looks.
+Works with .txt, .pdf, and .py files to help locate specific information.

+git clone
+pip install -r requirements.txt python3 LostandFound.py